iris-hep/iris-hep.github.io/pages/projects/osg-operations.md

 ## Curation of a uniform Runtime Environment via CVMFS

-The heterogeneity of OSG comes with consierable challenges to the applications running in this environment.
+The heterogeneity of OSG comes with considerable challenges to the applications running in this environment.
 To address these challenges, CERN developed a product, CVMFS, for the LHC community that allows curation of a uniform runtime environment across all compute resources globally.
 OSG has adopted this approach to support all of open science.
 OSG-LHC operates part of the infrastructure necessary to achieve this.

 ## Reports